orstavik/JoiComponents/book/chapter3_slot_matroska/6_Problem_SlotchangeNipSlip2.md

 # SlotchangeNipSlip #2: MissingInitialFallbackNodeSlotchange

+> todo incorporated the terms flatDOM and flatDOM-childNodes of a <slot>.

 The `slotchange` event rests on the following premises:

+1. The list of transposed nodes for a `<slot>` element is called `assignedNodes`.
-1. the initial, default state of the list of transposed nodes is an empty list (`[]`, not `undefined`).
+   The initial, default state of `assignedNodes` is an empty list `[]`, not `undefined`.

-2. Whenever the content or sequence of this list changes, a `slotchange` event is dispatched.
+2. Whenever a node is added, removed from, or change position in `assignedNodes`, a `slotchange` event is dispatched from that `<slot>` element.

-This means that the `slotchange` event is triggered when list of transposed nodes become empty.
-This in turn means that the `slotchange` event is triggered:
+This means that the `slotchange` event is triggered when `assignedNodes` *become* empty, which in turn means that the `slotchange` event is dispatched when:
- * when a `<slot>` element uses its fallback nodes as its flattened DOM content,
+ * a `<slot>` element uses its fallback nodes as its flatDOM-childNodes,
- * *after* its content has previously been filled with transposed nodes.
+ * *after* having had any `assignedNodes`.

 This means that a `slotchange` event will:
-1. *ALWAYS* be dispatch when a `<slot>` element's child nodes in the flattened DOM changes,
+1. *ALWAYS* be dispatch when a `<slot>` element's flatDOM-childNodes,
+2. *EXCEPT* when the `<slot>` element has no flatDOM-childNodes initially,
-2. *EXCEPT* when the `<slot>` element uses its fallback nodes initially.
+2. *EXCEPT* when the `<slot>` element uses its fallback nodes initially, and

- * There is another edge-case.
-If a web component is showing the fallback nodes as the content of a `<slot>` element and then this list of nodes is dynamically altered via JS, then this too will alter the flattened DOM content of a `<slot>` element without triggering a `slotchange` event.
+3. *EXCEPT* when *both* a `<slot>` element *is* currently showing its fallback nodes *and* its `.childNodes` in the non-flattened shadowDOM is altered dynamically via JS.

-Ie. the `slotchange` event is an *almost complete* proxy for the event "changes of a `<slot>` element's child nodes in the flattened DOM".
+The conclusion is that the `slotchange` event is an *almost complete proxy* for "`<slot>` element's flatDOM-childNodes changes".

-## React to transposed nodes of flattened-DOM-childNodes?
+## What is the use-case for `slotchange`?

 The question facing a developer of a web component is:
- * when do I need to react to changes in the list of transposed nodes?
+ * do I need to react to `assignedNodes` changes, or
- * when do I need to react to changes in the list of a `<slot>`'s flattened DOM child nodes?
+ * do I need to react to "`<slot>` element's flatDOM-childNodes changes"?

+The problem facing developers is that
+*reacting* to `assignedNodes` or flatDOM-childNodes changes does not occur in a vacuum.

+Reacting to changes in `assignedNodes` and/or *all* flatDOM-childNodes hinge on some kind of processing of the nodes in question being performed.
+These processes *can* be context-free.
+An example of a context-free process is an web component with a `<slot>` element that only reads how many `assignedNodes` the `<slot>` element has, and then show that number top-right inside itself.
+In such context-free processes, a good argument can be made that a `<slot>` element's fallback nodes should *never* be processed via a JS reaction, but that the state for the fallback nodes should be managed in static HTML/CSS template in the shadowDOM (or alternatively via JS in the `constructor()` if a pure HTML/CSS solution is unavailable).

+But, what if:
+1. the processing of `assignedNodes` and/or *all* flatDOM-childNodes is context-dependent?
+2. And is such context-dependent processing of flatDOM-childNodes a relevant use-case?
+3. Can then the output of the fallback nodes be known in advance of element construction?
+4. Can the result from this process be described in HTML/CSS?

+Yes, context-dependent processing of `<slot>` element's flatDOM-childNodes is relevant.
+In fact, most processing of `assignedNodes` is likely to be context-dependent: the flatDOM-childNodes might need to be processed using *global* and/or *element specific* input data.

+No, if a `<slot>` element's flatDOM-childNodes are processed using context input data, then this input data is often inaccessible from HTML/CSS.
+This means that *all* flatDOM-childNodes are likely to require a "change-reaction".

+In sum, this means that reacting to "`<slot>` element's flatDOM-childNodes changes" is likely the more common use-case in that when reacting to "`assignedNodes` changes", this reaction likely require context input data which in turn would require the same processing of the fallback childNodes.

+> The initial state of a `<slot>` element's flatDOM-childNodes is its `.childNodes`, an not `[]`.

+## Example: Understanding the `slotchange` use-case

-To better understand this question, we look at an example:
+To better understand the `slotchange` use-case, we look at an example below.
+This example illustrate:
+1. *when* the `slotchange` is insufficient,
+2. what context-dependent input data could be,
+3. which would require a reaction to *all* "`<slot>` element's flatDOM-childNodes changes", and
+4. how this reaction is complicated by the behavior of `slotchange` and web component lifecycle callbacks.

 ```html
 <script>